 The ‘Ramularia leaf spot in barley’ factsheet includes information on the life cycle of ramularia and control options.
 It also includes numerous images to allow ramularia symptoms to be identified and severity scored.

 Typical symptoms of ramularia comprise small brown rectangular lesions, often surrounded by a yellow halo.
 They resemble the spot-form of net blotch.
 Following high levels of infection, the leaves may senesce rapidly.
 Lesions are often obvious on dead leaves as black spots.
 The spores of the fungus are visible on the surface of dead leaves.
 Ramularia is frequently found in association with other leaf spots such as abiotic sun scorch, physiological leaf spot and spotting caused by damage to the leaf wax following the application of some fungicides.
-For information on how to identify mature ramularia lesions, see the 'Management' section.
+For information on how to identify mature ramularia lesions, see the 'Use the '5Rs' to identify ramularia symptoms' panel.

 Ramularia can be detected on the seed and within symptomless leaves.
 The disease can also be dispersed via air-borne spores.
 Symptoms can develop on dead lower leaves but symptoms are rarely seen on healthy green leaves until after flowering.
 There may be a stress or physiological trigger for symptoms to develop.
 The toxin rubellin D is also thought to be produced by the fungus when the barley host is stressed.
 Under certain light conditions, this toxin causes oxidative stress, leading to plant cell damage and causing typical leaf symptoms.

 Ramularia leaf spot can cause extensive damage to the upper leaves in spring and winter barley once crops have finished flowering.
-This can cause extensive losses in yield and quality.
-Yield losses in spring barley can be up to 0.6 tonnes per hectare.
+This causes losses in yield and grain quality.
+Trials suggest yield loss can be up to 0.5 t/ha in heavily infested crops.

 > Mature ramularia lesions can be distinguished from other foliar symptoms by applying the ‘5Rs’